State Variables and Constraints in Thermodynamics of Solids and Their Implications: Fundamental relation of equilibrium

 {\bf Definition 1: Thermodynamic equilibrium}

 {\em It is impossible to change the stable equilibrium state of a system to any other state with its sole effect on the environment being a raise of the weight}.

-This is compatible with the zeroth law of thermodynamics.
+The statement of its sole effect on the environment being a raise of the weight means in usual terms that work can be extract from the system without leaving any effect on the environment.
 If two systems $A$ and $B$ are in relation of equilibrium, contact of $A$ and $B$ does not cause any change.
-If these two are not in that relation, the contact causes a spontaneous change.
-The maximum work theorem states that increase in entropy can be converted to net work on the environment.
+If these two are not in that relation, the contact causes a spontaneous change: an increase in entropy.
+The maximum work theorem states that an increase in entropy can be converted to net work on the environment.
 Hence, equilibrium state means no spontaneous change in the macroscopic properties of a system, which agrees with an intuitive understanding of thermodynamic equilibrium.

-By defining equilibrium by Definition 1, we can avoid the circular definitions between state variables and equilibrium.
+By defining equilibrium by Definition 1, we can avoid the circular definition between state variables and equilibrium.
 Then, a TC can be defined.

 {\bf Definition 2: Thermodynamic coordinate}

 {\em A thermodynamic coordinate is the time-averaged value of a property under a constraint on the range in which the temporal value of the property can vary}.